-A student desiring to formally appeal for a final grade must initiate the process by completing a Grade Appeal Form and submitting it to the appropriate Department or Division Chair.
+- 1. A student desiring to formally appeal for a final grade must initiate the process by completing a Grade Appeal Form and submitting it to the appropriate Department or Division Chair.
 The "reason" for the appeal should be written with sufficient detail to insure the opportunity for a clear response.
-The appeal process varies for some majors - for more information please contact the department of your major.

-- The appeal may not be submitted until one week after the end of the semester in which the grade was awarded. - An appeal may not be submitted beyond six months after the end of the semester in which the grade was awarded. - The student must meet with the instructor and review the criterion used to determine the final grade.
+The appeal process varies for some majors for more information please contact the department of your major. - a.
+The appeal may not be submitted until one week after the end of the semester in which the grade was awarded. - b.
+An appeal may not be submitted beyond six months after the end of the semester in which the grade was awarded. - 2.
+The student must meet with the instructor and review the criterion used to determine the final grade.
 If the student has not yet done so, the Chair will ask the student to meet with the instructor. - 3.
-If the student and faculty member cannot resolve the grade appeal, the Chair will meet with the student and the instructor within five working days. - When appropriate, the Chair may ask a departmental committee to review material (e.g., the final essay in ENG 101) and make a recommendation.
-A meeting with the Chair does not preclude the student's right to appear - before the Grade Appeal Committee.
-On merit, the Chair may recommend that the instructor request a change of grade or recommend that the student accept the original grade. - If the student is not satisfied with the resolution suggested by the Chair, the appeal forwarded to the Divisional Appeal The Chair will convene a meeting of the Divisional Appeal Committee within - ten working days.
-The Grade Appeal Committee will be chaired by a faculty member in the - Division.
-The student and the instructor will be asked to attend the meeting of the - Grade Appeal Committee.
+If the student and faculty member cannot resolve the grade appeal, the Chair will meet with the student and the instructor within five working days. - a.
+When appropriate, the Chair may ask a departmental committee to review material (e.g., the final essay in ENG 101) and make a recommendation. - b.
+A meeting with the Chair does not preclude the student's right to appear before the Grade Appeal Committee. - c.
+On merit, the Chair may recommend that the instructor request a change of grade or recommend that the student accept the original grade. - 4.
+If the student is not satisfied with the resolution suggested by the Chair, the appeal will be forwarded to the Divisional Appeal Committee. - a.
+The Chair will convene a meeting of the Divisional Appeal Committee within ten working days. - b.
+The Grade Appeal Committee will be chaired by a faculty member in the Division. - c.
+The student and the instructor will be asked to attend the meeting of the Grade Appeal Committee.
 Each party will be asked to address the Committee directly.
-At the committee Chair's discretion, some discussion may occur.
-The Committee will make a recommendation to the Division Chair who will notify the student of the Committee's decision within 10 days of the - If the student is still unsatisfied with the resolution suggested by the Divisional - Committee, the appeal will be forwarded to the appropriate academic Dean. - The Dean will meet with the student in an attempt to mediate a resolution.
-Failing to bring the matter to resolution, the Dean will convene a meeting of - In addition to the Dean, the Committee will have six members: - i.
-A faculty member from the department offering the course for which the the College Wide Grade Appeal Committee.
+At the committee Chair's discretion, some discussion may occur. - d.
+The Committee will make a recommendation to the Division Chair who will notify the student of the Committee's decision within 10 days of the meeting.